- Bivalve Hatcheries, remote setting and nurseries for

 Each PBR 1250L comes with 2,160 W of our Algal Spectrum LEDs.
 We do have the ability to customize the LED spectrum for customers looking to increase production of a specific bioproduct (carotenoid etc.) for an additional cost and lead time.
 Most customers are happy with our Algal Spectrum, as it is efficient and produces healthy algae.

-We have bioreactors in many countries around the world.
+We have bioreactors in over 30 countries around the world.
 Contact us and our logistics team will help determine and coordinate the requirements for your specific location.
 We can ship by ground or air depending on your timeline.

 No, but it helps 🙂 We’ve trained customers with no algae knowledge and taught them how to grow algae consistently in our photobioreactors.
 We offer Installation and Inoculum Production Training (IIPT) ranging from 3-7 days.
 With the longer training period ( 5-7 days) we can train a detail oriented person to be a great algae tech.